szabgab/github-actions-avoid-duplicate-trigger/README.md

 Avoid sending PR from the same repo.
 This is less ideal for projects with multiple maintainers who would like to work on a branch together.

+### Maintainers only send the PR when the branch is ready

+In this case maintainers, who would like to work on a branch in the central repository of the project would create a branch and work on that branch till they are satisfied.

+Only then, after potentially rebasing the branch, would they send a PR.
+This means the duplicate trigger only happens once.

+External contributors would still send PR when they think they are ready and even if then they need to update their branch this will only trigger one event.

 ### Limit the triggers

 ```